BjReeves07/UCLA_GameLab_Project/README.md

 # UCLA_GameLab_Project
-A Unity top-down action game made in the UCLA Game Lab institute within the span of a three-day programming course.
+A Unity top-down action game made in the UCLA Game Lab institute within the span of a four-day programming course.

 ## Features
 - Player-controlled top-down movement